CODE OF CONDUCT

 • Decision to recall / accelerate payment or performance under the agreement shall be in accordance with the terms and conditions of the loan documents executed by the borrower with the Company.

 • All securities pertaining to the loan would be released on receipt of full and final payment of the loan(s), subject to any legitimate or contractual right or lien or right to set-off which the Company or any other person may have under the loan documents against the borrowers.
 If such right of set-off is to be exercised, the borrower shall be given notice about the same, with full particulars about the remaining claims and the conditions under which the right to retain or setoff the securities/sale proceeds from the securities or right to transfer the securities or sale proceeds is exercised by the Company.
-In the event of full and final payment of the loans along with other dues, if any, “No outstanding dues” certificate shall be issued by the Company within a period of 30 days after full repayment / settlement of loan account.

 6. Applicant with Disability

 The Company shall not discriminate in extending products and facilities including loan facilities to the physically / visually challenged applicants on the grounds of disability.
 They shall be treated at par with the other applicants and their application shall be dealt on merit as per the credit process and policy of the Company.
-All possible assistance will be provided to the applicants with the disability (ies) to enable them to understand, select and avail appropriate product or loan facility.3
+All possible assistance will be provided to the applicants with the disability (ies) to enable them to understand, select and avail appropriate product or loan facility.

 7. General Provisions